tinoschroeter/sealed-secrets.nvim/README.md

 # 💥 sealed-secrets

-Neovim plugin that allows the conversion of Kubernetes secrets into sealed-secrets using kubeseal directly within the editor.
+Neovim plugin that allows the conversion of Kubernetes secrets into sealed-secrets using kubeseal directly within nvim.

 ## ✨ Features

 - Create a new sealed secrets file from an existing secret file.
+  - this will transform the hole Secret file into SealedSecret file.

 ![Buffer](./sealed-secrets-buffer.gif)

 - Mark a secret and convert it into a sealed secret. [shift key] + v
+  - this will just transform the selection to a SealedSecret.

 ![Select](./sealed-secrets-select.gif)